knu2xs/arcgis-ml-docker/README.md

 - `build` - builds the image and adds it to the local machine
 - `start` - starts the image with normal Jupyter Notebook
 - `start_lab` - starts the image with Jupyter Lab
-- `start_lab_sudo` - starts the image with Jupyter Lab with superuser privilages
+- `start_lab_sudo` - starts the image with Jupyter Lab with superuser privilages (I've only set these up with

 ### Local File Access